 Are Conventional Insect Repellents Safe?

 DEET has been used by the general public as a bug repellent since 1957.
-As long as it's used as directed, DEET has been considered safe by groups like the American Academy of Pediatricians and the U.S. Centers for Disease Control and Prevention.
+As long as it's used as directed, DEET has been considered safe by groups such as the American Academy of Pediatricians and the U.S. Centers for Disease Control and Prevention.

 But the "use-as-directed" instructions require that DEET be washed off the skin after coming indoors, as well as other specifics (don't get it near the mouth or on children's hands, etc.).
 There are reports of adverse reactions to DEET, including seizures and skin rashes, though these are rare.
 There is also some evidence that extensive, long-term exposure to DEET is associated with higher rates of insomnia, mood disorders, and impaired cognitive function.

-Picaridin is another conventional insect repellent; after years of successful use in Europe and Australia, it was introduced into the U.S. in 2005.
+Picaridin -- another conventional insect repellent which, after years of successful use in Europe and Australia -- was introduced into the U.S. in 2005.
 Highly effective and widely recognized as safe, picaridin is the active ingredient in Cutter Advanced Insect Repellent and Avon Skin-So-Soft Bug Guard.

 Biopesticide or Natural Insect Repellents

 Oil of lemon eucalyptus is a potent repellent, effective against mosquitoes, deer ticks, and other pests.
-There's also a synthetic form of lemon eucalyptus oil known as PMD that's also effective.
-Both of these compounds are found in several brands of repellents that market themselves as natural.
+A synthetic form of lemon eucalyptus oil, PMD, has proven effective as well.
+Both compounds are found in several repellent brands marketing themselves as natural.
 Parents should note that lemon eucalyptus oil is not considered safe for children under the age of three.

-Though it sounds robotic, IR3535 is a plant-based compound that's been used in Europe for decades as an insect repellent.
+Though it sounds robotic, IR3535 is a plant-based compound which has been used in Europe for decades as an insect repellent.
 It works well against mosquitoes, biting flies, and ticks, and is found in Avon Skin So Soft Plus IR3535 and other products.

 DIY Natural Insect Repellents

 If you're determined to avoid any commercial repellent, you can try making your own at home.
-There are dozens of recipes for do-it-yourself insect repellents available; most contain a base of alcohol or a "carrier oil," and one or more of the following ingredients:
+Dozens of recipes for do-it-yourself insect repellents available; most contain a base of alcohol or a "carrier oil," and one or more of the following ingredients: